 The WPS Wizard helps you add a WPS-capable client device (a wireless device or computer) to your network.
-On the client device, either press its WPS button or locate its WPS PIN.
+On the client device you need to either press its WPS button or locate its WPS PIN.

 To use the WPS Wizard: